beyondsociety/ibox/docs/BuildingIbox.md

 clear - Clears the screen
 ```
-Instructions on how to build ibox are found on the [Wiki](https://github.com/beyondsociety/ibox/wiki) .
+Instructions on how to setup a build environment for Ibox are found on the [Wiki](https://github.com/beyondsociety/ibox/wiki) .